gisaia/ARLAS-EA-datacube-builder/README.md

   ...
 ```

+To launch it with the docker image, the host has to be `0.0.0.0`.

 ### Input configuration

 The file `configs/app.conf.yml` contains the configuration for the different input object stores.
 It can be used to configure different types of object stores, whether locally or in the cloud, using the following structure: